**This article is a transcription of the video above. Check out our video on 3 Top Canadian Stocks We’re Not Buying In June directly on Youtube here**

 Today, we’re going to look at a few Canadian stocks that investors might want to avoid considering the current market conditions.

 And what we mean by current market conditions is that the TSX Index has officially entered overbought territory.
-This means that the markets in general may be due for a short term pull back after such a great month of May.
+If you’re new and learning how to buy stocks, this means that the markets in general may be due for a short term pull back after such a great month of May.

 Here at Stocktrades, we are firm believers that investors should never try and time the market.
 We believe that time in the market beats time out of the market.